bittlingmayer/nlp-intro-course/background.md

 ### Lab:
 Increase the accuracy of Peter Norvig's classic [spelling corrector in half a page of code](http://norvig.com/spell-correct.html) without hurting performance too much.

-Use spaCy, add more data or prep
+Change the cost function, use context, use the subword level, preprocess, add more data...

 ### More